Wandalen/wLogger/README.md

-# wLogger
+## wLogger
 Module in JavaScript providing convenient, layered, cross-platform means for multilevel, colorful logging.

-## wLogger
-Logger that writes messages( incoming & outgoing ) to the specified output.
+Logger writes messages( incoming & outgoing ) to the specified output.
 By default it prints messages using console as output.
-Supports colorful output in browser and shell, multilevel output, chaining with other objects to perform message transfering between multiple inputs/outputs.
+Supports colorful output in browser and shell, multilevel output, chaining with other console-like objects to perform message transfering between multiple inputs/outputs.

 ## Installation